shaheersighs/Counterfeit-Currency-Detection/README.md

-The Fake Currency Detection System is an AI-powered solution that uses deep learning and computer vision to detect counterfeit banknotes in real-time.
-The project leverages TensorFlow, OpenCV, and Raspberry Pi to analyze key security features like watermarks, holograms, and microtext and classify currency as real or fake.
+The Counterfeit Currency Detection System is an AI-powered solution that uses deep learning and computer vision to detect counterfeit Pakistani banknotes in real-time.
+The project leverages TensorFlow, OpenCV, and Raspberry Pi to analyze the colour density and sharpness and classify currency as real or fake.
 The system consists of several components:

-1) Data Collection & Preprocessing: Capturing real and fake currency images, enhancing features using OpenCV, and applying data augmentation.
-2) Model Training: A Convolutional Neural Network (CNN) is trained on a custom dataset and optimized for low-power devices.
-3) Model Optimization for Raspberry Pi: The trained model is converted to TensorFlow Lite for fast inference.
-4) Real-Time Detection: The Raspberry Pi camera captures currency images, runs the AI model, and provides an instant classification result with a confidence score.
-5) User Interface & Feedback: The system outputs a simple "Real" or "Fake" result, with an optional LED or buzzer alert for counterfeit detection.

-The repository includes the Python code for image processing, model training, optimization, and deployment on Raspberry Pi.
+A Convolutional Neural Network (CNN) model was developed and trained, achieving a notable 91% accuracy in classifying currency authenticity.
+Concurrently, a YOLOv8 model was deployed to accurately identify the denominations of Pakistani banknotes.
+Both models were hosted on Google Drive, enabling efficient and seamless updates.
+These models were integrated within a real-time detection framework powered by Raspberry Pi 5 hardware, utilizing Natural Language Processing (NLP) to audibly announce the detection results.
+A significant and unexpected outcome was the CNN model’s perfect generalization to accurately detect the authenticity of 5000 rupee notes without prior training on this denomination.